 Child Protection Coordinator

-You will chair Child Protection Conferences and Reviews for Looked after Children and be responsible for identifying any issues that may be affecting a child/young person’s welfare or preventing them from achieving permanence in a timely manner.
+You will chair Child Protection Conferences and be responsible for identifying any issues that may be affecting a child/young person’s welfare or preventing them from achieving permanence in a timely manner.
 You will take the lead in promoting and further developing high standards in Conferences and Review processes through quality assurance monitoring.

 You will have a high level of research knowledge underpinning your practice and be fully informed about current policy and guidance; be able to demonstrate excellent organisational skills and the ability to manage conflicting priorities effectively.